 The assignments for each course include three homework sets, four labs, report on a field trip, midterm and final exams, and a project paper that covers in depth one of the modern networking technologies.
-A student can gain extra points to his/her final grade as a result of fruitful participation in various class activities, such as "warm-up" exercises, (optional) project presentations, network modeling lab demonstrations, team project leadership, submission papers (on the course-related topics) to conferences or journals, etc.
+A student can gain extra points to his/her final grade as a result of fruitful participation in various class activities, such as "warm-up" exercises, (optional) project presentations, lab demonstrations of network modeling, team project leadership, and submission papers (on the course-related topics) to conferences or journals.